hphelion/documentation/community/community.release-notes.md

     - Delete the KVM VMs and their storage volumes with the `virsh` command.
     - Delete the file `/tmp/seed_options`.
     - Uninstall any packages that you no longer require.

+* For optimum VM operation and to avoid generating inaccurate error codes, we recommend you not reboot the overcloud controller but rather restart the applicable services by executing the following commands:
+    - sudo service nova-compute restart
+    - sudo service nova-scheduler restart
+    - sudo service nova-conductor restart
+    - sudo service neutron-openvswitch-agent restart

 ###Known issues in this release### {#known-issues}